neam/docker-stack/docs/70-php-nginx-images.md

 # PHP + nginx Docker images

-This document contains a description of the available PHP and HHVM images from this repository.
+This document contains a description of the available Docker images from this repository.

 > Note: `cli` containers also contain the application data, which is shared via `volumes_from`.